Swim, ski, fish, camp and relax at Lake Bolac

 Before the white man came, a tribe of aborigines known as the Boolucburrers regularly gathered around the lake which they called Boloke.
-This later changed to Bolac.
+European settlers later started calling it Lake Bolac.

 The freshwater lake is 27 kilometres around the foreshore and covers 1460 hectacres.
-When full, Lake Bolac is about 6-7 feet deep and is a popular boating area.
+When full, Lake Bolac is about 6-7 feet deep and is a popular boating, fishing and sailing area.

-Lake Bolac is located on Glenelg Highway/Ararat-Mortlake Road, 50 kilometres south of Ararat and is within easy driving distance to The Grampians and The Great Ocean Road.
+Lake Bolac is located on Glenelg Highway/Ararat-Mortlake Road, 50 kilometres south of Ararat, 100 kilometres west of Ballarat and is within easy driving distance to the Grampians National Park and The Great Ocean Road.